DSSGxUK/s22_buckinghamshire/README.md

 This part will change slightly depending on what operating system you are using.

+@Vanshika - please rewrite directions in backtick bash block (see below)
 ## Windows

 1. Ensure you have an updated python installed on your machine.
 You can install it through the [Microsoft Store](https://www.microsoft.com/store/productId/9PJPW5LDXLZ5).
 As of writing this, the most up to date version was python 3.10.